safetyAI/ChatSafetyAI/README.md

 - updating number of conversations on session end
 - one additional example on desktops
 - added examples in "misc" category
+- start to improve HECA knowledge and instructions (work in progress)

 ### 04-05-24
 - fix word wrapping in tables